nokia/CPU-Pooler/README.md

 ### Pod spec

 The cpu-device-plugin advertises the resources as name: `<resoruceBaseName>/<poolname>`.
-The poolname is pool name configured in cpu-dp-configmap.
+The poolname is pool name configured in cpu-pooler-configmap.
 The cpus are requested in the resources section of container in the pod spec.

 ### Annotation: